 Can I go on safari if I’m pregnant?

 With the Kruger Park being a high risk malaria area it is not recommended that you travel there during your pregnancy.
 There are plenty of other options around South Africa for taking time out and enjoying the bush.
 There are a multitude of parks and reserves throughout the country that would be better suited.
-Let us help you make a good decision for a malaria-free safari.
+Alternatively, you can opt for a malaria-free safari.

 Why do I need to pay conservation fees?

 When and how are conservation fees paid?

 Conservation fees are paid at the gate upon your arrival at the park.
 Guests who are in posession of a valid Wild Card will not be required to pay park fees as they are included in their membership fees.
 If you book a safari with us, you can opt to have these fees included in the cost of your safari, so you need not worry about this during your stay.